Leading the Way to a Clean Energy Future

 Washington State Energy Office

-The Washington State Energy Office provides clean energy grants to Washington state entities.
-Staff also review energy issues.
-We work on the benefits of energy and state energy goals, providing energy policy support, analysis and information to the state.
+The Washington State Energy Office reviews energy issues, works on the benefits of energy and state energy goals.
+We provide energy policy support, analysis and information to the state and provide energy grants to Washington state entities.

 Clean Tech Sector

-Washington’s Clean Technology sector works with industries to provide technologies and related production processes that will improve their environmental and business performance.
+Washington’s Clean Technology sector works with industries to provide technology and related production processes that will improve their environmental and business performance.